 As part of PSHE and Health Education in upper KS2, puberty is covered to prepare and support children with changes their bodies will go through and the importance of good hygiene.
 Year 6 pupils may also cover age-appropriate sessions based on Extremism and Radicalisation, and the risks of substance abuse and peer pressure – pupils are encouraged to make informed, sensible and responsible decisions to support their readiness for secondary school.

-Within PSHE we emphasise active learning by including the children in discussions, drama, investigations, problem-solving activities and the use of ICT.
+Within PSHE we emphasise active learning by including the children in discussions, drama, investigations, problem-solving activities and the use of Ed Tech.
 Teaching staff utilise a range of engaging resources and teaching styles, to provide pupils with different learning experiences and enhance PSHE, thus promoting Cultural Capital across the school.
-Through PSHE, children are supported to: understand and manage their feelings, make positive choices, deal appropriately with different situations, work in collaboration with others, resolve conflict, set themselves realistic goals, understand their rights and responsibilities, evaluate and review their actions.
+Through PSHE and Relationships and Health Education, children are supported to: understand and manage their feelings, make positive choices, deal appropriately with different situations, work in collaboration with others, resolve conflict, set themselves realistic goals, understand their rights and responsibilities, evaluate and review their actions.
 This curriculum provides children with opportunities to deepen their understanding and apply their skills into real-life contexts, to help prepare them for more challenging situations they will face in later life.
-We also further enrich the PSHE curriculum through various activities and whole-school events, e.g. Job-Holder Elections, the A*STARS programme, Anti-Bullying Week and frequent fundraising involvement.
+We also further enrich the PSHE curriculum through various activities and whole-school events, e.g. Job-Holder Elections, the A*STARS programme, Anti-Bullying Week, frequent fundraising involvement and visitor-led workshops.